whosgonnatellarya/SemanQL/README.md

 ## method

 1. baseline: self-probing confidence, ask the model to rate its own output
-2. main method: sub-clause frequency analysis across multiple sampled generations
+2. layer 1: sub-clause frequency analysis across multiple sampled generations. catches queries the model is inconsistent about.
+3. layer 2: schema validation against a hardcoded shopify admin api field/filter list. catches queries the model is consistently, confidently wrong about, the ones layer 1 misses because every sample agrees on the same wrong field.
+4. combined score: `0.6 * subclause_min_confidence + 0.4 * schema_score`
-3. evaluation: auc on a labeled dataset of correct vs semantically incorrect queries against shopify's real schema
+5. evaluation: auc on a labeled dataset of correct vs semantically incorrect queries against shopify's real schema, comparing all four signals (self-probing, layer 1, layer 2, combined)

 ## research (for now, we still getting there!)